Eolu/enum-assoc/README.md

 This crate defines a few macros that allow you to associate constants with enum variants.

 To use, `#[derive(Assoc)]` must be attached to an enum.
-From there, the `func` attribute is used to define function signtatures which will be attached to that enum.
-The `assoc` atribute is used to define constants which each variant will return when that function is called.
+From there, the `func` attribute is used to define function signtatures which will be implemented for that enum.
+The `assoc` attribute is used to define constants which each variant will return when that function is called.

 Here's an example: